miguel456/php-ip-address-logger/README.md

 If you want to, you can use this code as a base to log something; it's up to you.
 Note that I am an absolute beginner and this is my first ever repo.
 I don't even know if there are useful use cases other than an honeypot, and this may even be obsolete.
 I didn't find anything similar to use!
 --

+# Upcoming Features
+- Logging to MySQL
+- Config file (Better Whitelisting System, not limited to one anymore)
+- Grabbing config values from MySQL (Will replace above)
+- Interface for whitelisting addresses (After MySQL is done)